-But even when you have debt for good reasons, actually being in debt can feel pretty bad – especially if high interest rate credit cards are monopolizing your monthly paycheck and costing you a fortune over the long run.
+But even when you have debt for good reasons, actually being in debt doesn’t feel great—especially if high-interest rate credit cards are monopolizing your monthly paycheck.

 So how do you use debt to your advantage without letting it get you down?
 The key is to be proactive about paying it off.
-Luckily, there are plenty of great resources and proven techniques to help you plan your payoff strategy.
-Here are three to consider:
+Luckily, there are plenty of great resources and techniques to help you create your debt payoff plan—but only you will know what’s best for your unique financial situation.
+While none of this is meant to be financial advice, here are a few to consider:

 The words ‘snowflake,’ ‘snowball’ and ‘avalanche’ might sound like an increasingly alarming day on the mountain, but these terms also apply to three popular debt payoff methods – one of which may be just right for you.